argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 ## Genre

 So, what exactly did God inspire?
 Not a single style or a single genre, but a diversity of writing and perspective that contains the unity of his word.
-I’m going to run through the three genres of the New Testament—taking us from Matthew to Revelation—as we look through the three basic genres.
+I’m going to run through the three genres of the New Testament—taking us from Matthew to Revelation—as we do so.
 Those would be the Gospels (including Acts as a continuation of Luke), the Epistles (or letters), and the apocalyptic literature (Revelation, which is also a letter).
 We’ll start with the Gospels.

 ### Gospel / Acts